 This one’s for all you readers in colder climes.
 While we’re sweating it out here in Western Australia, I know that some of you are feeling the bite, possibly in lockdown, feeling a bit blue this winter, and needing a cozy sweater or two to keep the cold at bay.

 But that doesn’t mean black, grey or dreary!

-No siree!
 Add some colour to your life with this season’s fabulous knits in gorgeous jewel colours or ice cream tone pastel shades.

 Whether you’re looking for a cozy oversized sweater, a chunky oversized sweater or a cozy sweater that you can use for layering you will be able to find it online.
 Happy shopping!

 Is a Sweater the same as a Jumper?